 Try this: Take one issue you feel strongly about and write down three questions about it that you genuinely don't know the answer to.
 Then actually try to find out.

 There is only so much a person can do on their own.
 If outcomes were purely about personal choices, most people would simply choose to be healthy, financially stable, and emotionally well.
-The fact that millions of people aren't — across generations, across geography — tells us the conditions people are born into matter enormously.
+The pattern appears across many generations, across geography.
+Millions of examples can tell us that the condtions you are born into matter enormously

 West Virginia's opioid crisis didn't start because West Virginians suddenly became weak.
-It started because pharmaceutical companies deliberately flooded rural communities with painkillers, because decades of physical labor left bodies in genuine pain, and because economic collapse left people without purpose.
+It started because pharmaceutical companies deliberately flooded rural communities with painkillers, because decades of physical labor left people in genuine pain, and because economic collapse left us without purpose.
 The system created the conditions.
-People responded to those conditions.
+And the people responded to that, because its hard to make a good decision when you are just trying to survive.

 That doesn't mean individuals have no power.
-One person cleaning a street, showing up consistently, starting a conversation — that matters.
-But we have to stop pretending that telling people to work harder is a substitute for building systems that give people a fair shot.
-It isn't.
-Most people already know it.
+One person cleaning a street, showing up consistently, starting a conversation are things that matters very deeply.
+But we have to stop pretending that working harder and working more is a solution to all of our internal problems.

 Try this: Think of one struggle in your life or someone close to you.
 Write down the personal choices involved.
 Then write down the external conditions that shaped those choices.
 Notice which list is longer.